Test-Engine-Team/Test-Engine-V1---FNF/docs/Compiling.md

 Once you have done all of that run `lime test [platform name]` in the terminal [platform name] is your platformm your running this on (Windows, Mac, Linux, etc)

-Wait a bit then your done!
+Wait a bit then you're done!